eazzy-m/eazzy-m/README.md

 - 👋 Hi, I’m @eazzy-m
-- 🦾 I’m interested in develop my web-development skills and create something cool.)
+- 🦾 I’m interested in developing my web-development skills and create something cool.)
 - 🖥 I’m currently learning React.js, REDUX, Node.js and express.
 - 🏴‍☠️ I’m looking to collaborate with companies and people who are interested in producing quality products.
 - 🖋 Here are some links to help contact me: https://www.linkedin.com/in/nikolay-kozich-269115237/  https://t.me/paperboy